mrc-ide/odin.ui/inst/md/editor.md

 ## Further help

-A more detailed user guide can be found [here](https://mrc-ide.github.io/infectiousdiseasemodels-2019/guide/).
+A more detailed user guide can be found <a href="https://mrc-ide.github.io/infectiousdiseasemodels-2019/guide/" target="_blank">here</a> (opens in new page).